talkohavy/guides/docs/programming/git/lazy-git.md

 - <kbd>Shift</kbd>+<kbd>P</kbd>: invokes a `git push`
   - When git identifies a divergence, it opens a confirmation box asking whether to `push --force` or cancel the operation.

+### Command Prompt

+- <kbd>:</kbd>: Opens a command prompt that allows for quickly executing shell commands without having to quit lazygit or switch to a different terminal

 ---

 ## 2. Files Panel